weierstrass78/TensorFlow-Book/ch04_classification/README.md

 Machine learning has been the go-to tool to accomplish such as task.
 At the most fundamental level, machine learning practitioners want to build a tool to help them understand data.
 Being able to label data items into separate categories is an excellent way to characterize it for specific needs.

 The previous chapter dealt with regression, which was about fitting a curve to data.
 If you recall, the best-fit curve is a function that takes as input a data item and assigns it a number.
 Creating a machine learning model that instead assigns discrete labels to its inputs is called classification.
 It is a supervised learning algorithm for dealing with discrete output.
 (Each discrete value is called a class.)
 The input is typically a feature vector, and the output is a class.
 If there are only two class labels (for example, True/False, On/Off, Yes/No), then we call this learning algorithm a binary classifier.
 Otherwise, it’s called a multiclass classifier.

+- **Concept 1**: Linear regression for classification
+- **Concept 2**: Logistic regression
+- **Concept 3**: 2D Logistic regression
+- **Concept 4**: Softmax classification